Right-handed neutrino pair production via second-generation leptoquarks: LHC Phenomenology

 The relevant background processes are listed in Table~\ref{tab:Backgrounds}.
-For backgrounds with very high cross sections, we apply some basic generational-level cuts to save computation time.
+While generating the processes with very high cross-sections, we apply some basic generational-level cuts to save computation time.
 For the dilepton final state, the $W_\ell+ $jets process can act as a background since a jet can be misidentified as a lepton.
-In fact, it is one of the major backgrounds for the RHN searches in with same-sign dilepton final states.
+In fact, it is one of the major backgrounds for the RHN searches with same-sign dilepton final states.
 Since we consider only opposite-sign lepton pairs, in our case, its contribution is not important as the jet-faking-lepton efficiency is very small, $\sim 10^{-4}$~\cite{Curtin:2013zua}.

 We show the cuts we apply on the two signals and the relevant backgrounds in Table~\ref{tab:cutsonsLQ}.
 In Table~\ref{tab:cut-flow}, we show how these cuts affect various background processes.
 As examples, we also show the effect of the cuts on the signals for two $\phi_1$ benchmarks.